yingweiwo

 Additional Infomation

-Polaprezinc is an orally bioavailable chelate composed of zinc and L-carnosine, with potential gastroprotective, anti-oxidant, anti-ulcer and anti-inflammatory activities.
-Upon administration, polaprezinc increases the expression of various anti-oxidant enzymes, such as superoxide dismutase 1 (SOD-1), SOD-2, heme oxygenase-1 (HO-1), glutathione S-transferase (GST), glutathione peroxidase (GSH-px), peroxidredoxin-1 (PRDX1; PRXI) and PRXD5 (PRXV) in the gastric mucosa, which protect cells against reactive oxygen species (ROS).
-In addition, this agent inhibits the activity of the transcription factor nuclear factor-kappaB (NF-kappaB) and reduces the expression of several pro-inflammatory cytokines, such as interleukin (IL) 1beta, IL-6, IL-8, and tumor necrosis factor alpha (TNF-a).
-Polaprezinc also increases the expression of various growth factors, such as platelet-derived growth factor-B (PDGF-B), vascular endothelial growth factor (VEGF), and nerve growth factor (NGF), and various heat shock proteins (HSPs), including HSP90, HSP70, HSP60, HSP47, HSP27, and HSP10.
-This protects against damages to, and accelerates healing of the gastric mucosa.
+Polaprezinc is a chelate of zinc and L-carnosine.
+It was the first zinc-related drug approved in Japan and has been used clinically to treat gastric ulcers.
+Studies have shown that Polaprezinc may be effective in treating pressure ulcers.
+A 2013 study indicated that Polaprezinc, in combination with aspirin, may be effective in combating small intestinal mucosal damage caused by long-term aspirin use.
+Polaprezinc is an orally bioavailable zinc and L-carnosine chelate with potential gastric protective, antioxidant, anti-ulcer, and anti-inflammatory activities.
+After administration, Polaprezinc can increase the expression of various antioxidant enzymes in the gastric mucosa, such as superoxide dismutase 1 (SOD-1), SOD-2, heme oxygenase-1 (HO-1), glutathione S-transferase (GST), glutathione peroxidase (GSH-px), peroxide reductase-1 (PRDX1; PRXI), and PRXD5 (PRXV), which protect cells from damage by reactive oxygen species (ROS).
+In addition, this drug can inhibit the activity of the transcription factor nuclear factor-κB (NF-κB) and reduce the expression of various pro-inflammatory cytokines, such as interleukin (IL) 1β, IL-6, IL-8, and tumor necrosis factor-α (TNF-α).
+P-preparizumab can also increase the expression of various growth factors, such as platelet-derived growth factor-B (PDGF-B), vascular endothelial growth factor (VEGF), and nerve growth factor (NGF), as well as various heat shock proteins (HSPs), including HSP90, HSP70, HSP60, HSP47, HSP27, and HSP10.
+This can protect the gastric mucosa from damage and accelerate its healing.

-Peptic ulcer disease, dyspepsia.
+Peptic ulcers, dyspepsia.

 Mechanism of Action